Interview with GROHE’S Patrick Speck – about sponsoring young design talent at iF

 Sustainability and relevance are among the central social challenges of our time.
 How do you or GROHE confront this issue?

 Sustainability has been an essential element of GROHE's brand strategy for 20 years now.
-As a brand, we aim to become the first leading manufacturer of the sanitary industry to achieve carbon-neutral production by 2020.
-When it comes to our product portfolio we have established solutions such as our GROHE Blue water systems which provides consumers with the choice of refreshing still and sparkling water, making plastic water bottles unnecessary.
+Among several corporate initiatives, we are proud to have achieved carbon-neutral production in all our factories, this milestone was reached in April 2020.
+When it comes to our product portfolio, we have established solutions such as our GROHE Blue water systems which provides consumers with the choice of refreshing still and sparkling water, making plastic water bottles unnecessary.
 We go even further when designing a product, considering its shape and how it might impact the package size to save material, optimize transportation and consequently reducing our carbon footprint.
 I believe the combination of smart technology and water- and energy-efficient products can help us as an enabler to tailor bathroom and kitchen experiences which are going to fulfil consumer needs and help us to conserve our precious planet resources in the future.